echowuzangye/data_lake/README.md

 # Summary of the project
 A music streaming startup Sparkify, has grown their user base and song database and want to move their data warehouse to data lake.
-This project uses AWS to build an ETL pipeline that bextracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+This project uses AWS to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.

 # Database Schema
 Fact table: songplays